Y2a0214/CryptoCurrency/README.md

 Project Title: BitByte Cryptocurrency Platform

 Overview:
-BitByte is a cryptocurrency project aimed at providing a decentralized platform for secure and efficient digital transactions.
-It aims to revolutionize the way people exchange value online by offering a fast, secure, and transparent ecosystem built on blockchain technology.
+BitByte is a web-based application built using React.js and Tailwind CSS and aimed at providing a decentralized platform for secure and efficient digital transactions.
+It aims to revolutionize the way people exchange value online by offering a fast, secure, and transparent ecosystem on blockchain technology.

 # Available Scripts